retaildevcrews/gh-template/docs/EngineeringPractices.md

 - Add all relevant tags (language, enhancement, bug, design review, etc)
 - Do not add Size, Priority, Milestone, or Assignee
 - All issues will be triaged at the end of the Standup call
+- Add an "undo issue" for any temporary changes that need to be removed in the future

 ### Backlog

 > Once issue has been triaged, move into the Backlog

-- Once issue is triaged, add the appropriate Priority Tag and add net-new tags
+- Once issue is triaged, add the appropriate priority label and other tags as appropriate
 - Do not add size, milestone or assignee

 ### Sprint Backlog